ethereum/snake-charmers-tactical-manual/documentation.md

 #### Release Notes

 The release notes inform the reader about the progress of the project.
-They are continously written as new releases are published.
+They are continuously written as new releases are published.

 ### Fundamentals